 So… how does it affect him?

-While we are waiting for a formal psych-ed evaluation, my mother’s (and homeschool teacher’s) instinct tells me that he may have a learning disorder called Dysgraphia.
-His OT suspects he may have some issues with Dyspraxia, as well.
+His OT suspects he may have some issues with Dyspraxia or Dysgraphia, as well.
 Dysgraphia and Dyspraxia are both very common among children with SPD, since at their very core, they are caused by poor sensory integration.
 Now, in our son’s case, he has excellent drawing skills, and his writing is fairly neat, however, in just about every other way, he is quite behind in his writing ability.
 Almost every single step of the process is difficult for him – from organizing his thoughts to the physical act of getting them on paper.
 He struggles with how much pressure to use, margins, word and letter spacing, and letter sizing.
 Even now he’s constantly mixing up capitals and lower case letters.
 He is extremely slow at writing, and copying text (from a board or a page) is challenging for him – so much so that it can cause meltdowns.
 This may not sound like such a big deal, but when you have a student entering grade 3 who is struggling to produce the written outcomes expected of a kindergarten or grade one student, it becomes an issue.

-Our son also has what is called joint hypermobility and low muscle tone, both of which are commonly associated with SPD.
-These issues also largely contribute to his physical issues with writing, as even holding a pencil to write requires physical compensations (ex. how he holds the pencil, how he sits, positions his arm etc…) which causes him to tire quickly when writing.
-But the challenges from his joints and muscle tone go beyond writing.
-He has troubles with typical fine motor skills such as tying shoes (it certainly grieves him that his 5 year old sister can tie her shoes, and he can’t), putting on gloves, sometimes doing up certain zippers, using a knife (he has only recently mastered buttering bread and he still cannot cut food at all), opening packages such as chips, candy etc… It affects gross motor skills such as throwing and catching balls, how he walks and runs (you’ll notice he often keeps his arms held out to the sides for added stability), his posture (poor) and how he sits (slouches, or leans with support).
+Our son also has what is called joint hypermobility and which can be associated with SPD.
+This largely contributes to his physical issues with writing, as even holding a pencil to write requires physical compensations (ex. how he holds the pencil, how he sits, positions his arm etc…) which causes him to tire quickly when writing.
+But the challenges go beyond writing.
+He has troubles with typical fine motor skills such as tying shoes (it certainly grieves him that his 5 year old sister can tie her shoes, and he can’t), putting on gloves, sometimes doing up certain zippers, using a knife (he has only recently mastered buttering bread and he still cannot cut food at all), opening packages such as chips, candy etc… He struggles with gross motor skills such as throwing and catching balls, how he walks and runs (you’ll notice he often keeps his arms held out to the sides for added stability), his posture (poor) and how he sits (slouches, or leans with support).

 And so, these are the issues we are working on now.
 Our son continues to receive weekly “swim therapy” lessons, and also is now taking horseback riding lessons which are helping to improve his core strength, balance and posture.
 He is overseen by an occupational therapist, and we are on the waiting list for a physical therapist to help us with hand exercises to improve his fine motor abilities, but also help us work on strength training .
 One of the risks of joint hypermobility (especially in active children!) is the increased risk of injury due to unstable joints.